 2024 Tiffin Allegro 36LA Winter Tire Options Guide

-I'm getting ready to take delivery of a new 2024 Tiffin Allegro 36LA and noticed it comes with Michelin 255/80R22.5 highway tires.
+My new 2024 Tiffin Allegro 36LA came with Michelin 255/80R22.5 highway tires and I'm worried they're dangerous for winter driving with my kids onboard.
 Living in Washington state, we sometimes encounter snowy and icy conditions during our travels, especially when heading to the mountains or traveling during shoulder seasons.
 While Tiffin and Michelin state these highway tires perform well in wet conditions, I'm wondering if other owners have switched to all-season or M&S rated tires for better winter traction.
 What are your experiences with different tire choices for Class A motorhomes in winter conditions?

 Quick Answer